 Root Cause Analysis Template

-Analyze and eliminate the root cause of the problem using mobile-ready RCA templates & tools
+Analyze and eliminate the root cause of the problem using mobile-ready RCA templates that you can download digitally or as PDFs

 What is Root Cause Analysis?

-Root cause analysis (RCA) is a methodical approach in analyzing a problem and eliminating its root cause to solve counterproductive issues or events.
+Root cause analysis (RCA) is a methodical approach to determining the root causes of a problem in order to come up with plausible solutions.
 Root cause analyses can help ensure the prevention of recurring problems, validating that RCA-recommended actions can improve business processes and boost productivity.

-Various tools are used to facilitate root cause analysis better, so it is crucial to have a clear understanding of the organization and its context to be able to pick the right RCA format.
-Moreover, different business problems entail a specific approach to reach an accurate conclusion of the root cause, formulate correct solutions, and achieve optimum results.
+To be able to pick the right RCA format, it is crucial to have a clear understanding of the organization and its context.
 Here are 4 of the best RCA tools to help you determine the right approach for your problem.

 5 Whys Analysis (The Five Whys)

-One of the most widely used problem-solving techniques is the 5 whys analysis.
-It is applied to universal problems across various industries due to its simple but practical nature, especially when implementing kaizen in your organization.
+The 5 whys analysis is applied to universal problems across various industries due to its simple but practical nature, especially when implementing kaizen in an organization.
 With this root cause analysis format, pinpoint the root cause by asking, “Why did this problem occur?” five times.
 Use a 5 whys analysis template for initial root cause analysis and easily build a culture of collaboration and accountability among employees.

 Failure Modes and Effects Analysis (FMEA)